CrossLangNV/DGFISMA_term_extraction/README.md

 use "dcli.sh" to start a docker container

 Given a document [json](https://github.com/alina-crosslang/term-extraction/blob/master/example.json), the program will return a json containing annotated 'cas_content' and 'content_type.'
 The "cas_content" is a UIMA CAS object, encoded in base64.
 The "content_type" can be "html" or "pdf".
-The "extract_supergrams" parameter could be either "true" or "false."
+The "extract_supergrams" parameter could be either "True" or "False."

 The Term Extraction pipeline consists of the following steps: